Back to Blog

 What is the cheapest AI receptionist overall?

-AIRA and Upfirst tie at $24.95/month for the lowest sticker price, but AIRA's Starter plan includes only 30 calls and Upfirst's entry allocation is unspecified.
+AIRA and UpFirst tie at $24.95/month for the lowest sticker price, but both Starter plans include only 30 calls before per-call overage of $1.50/call applies.
 For predictable, all-inclusive pricing, Trillet at $49/month (150 minutes, multi-channel, compliance, calendar integration) and Rosie at $49/month (250 minutes, but no base-plan booking) offer the best value at the entry tier.
 The Cheapest AI Phone Answering Service breakdown covers this in more detail.